Seven Years of Conclaves on Diversity In The Legal Profession

 Click here to see details and registration information on the 2015 8th Annual Conclave on Diversity.

-For the last seven years, the LSBA has convened a Conclave on Diversity in the Legal Profession.
+For the last eight years, the LSBA has convened a Conclave on Diversity in the Legal Profession.
 The LSBA chose to host a “conclave” rather than a “meeting” because a conclave signifies “an assembly or gathering, especially one that has special authority, power, or influence.”
 See dictionary.com.
 The purpose of the conclave is to encourage discussion among judges and attorneys, primarily hiring and managing attorneys within law firms and law departments, about the importance of diversity within the legal profession and how to improve diversity within the profession in Louisiana.
 The LSBA has hosted the conclaves with the Louisiana Supreme Court and several local and specialty bar associations.

 Timeline of the Diversity Conclave in the Legal Profession